bazel-contrib/rules_oci/docs/push.md

 - Remote registry closes the connection during the tagging
 - Local network outages

-In order to avoid incomplete pushes oci_push will push the image by its digest and then apply the `repotags` sequentially at the remote registry.
+In order to avoid incomplete pushes oci_push will push the image by its digest and then apply the `remote_tags` sequentially at the remote registry.

 Any failure during pushing or tagging will be reported with non-zero exit code cause remaining steps to be skipped.